What’s the Best Underfloor Heating Option – Hydronic or Electric?

 Radiant heat, whether electric or hydronic, has some significant advantages over forced-air heating and cooling: It’s silent, invisible and doesn’t impact air quality.

 There’s no sound when the system switches on or off.
 There aren’t any extra vents to impede your decorating scheme or collect dust or dirt.
-Electric radiant heat can be a great supplement to your existing forced-air heating without having to rely on space heaters or other unsightly and inefficient methods of heating small areas.
+Electric underfloor heating can be a great supplement to your existing forced-air heating without having to rely on space heaters or other unsightly and inefficient methods of heating small areas.

-Everything You Need to Know About Hydronic Radiant Heat
+Everything You Need to Know About Hydronic Underfloor Heating

-Where electric radiant heat uses cables, coils and electricity, hydronic radiant heat uses tubes, water and whatever energy source you prefer.
+Where electric floor heating uses cables, coils and electricity, hydronic underfloor heating uses tubes, water and whatever energy source you prefer.
 They’re efficient enough to use as a heating solution for your entire home, and they may reduce your energy costs by as much as 25 percent when compared to a forced-air system.

 Tubes or small pipes beneath the floor are used to circulate heated water throughout the area.
 As the water flows through the system, the heat is released.
-Water can be heated in a number of different ways, which means that you’ll have many energy options when choosing hydronic radiant heat:
+Water can be heated in a number of different ways, which means that you’ll have many energy options when choosing hydronic heating:

 Kerosene water heater